211115-UTA-NET/MikeW-P1/Project-1.md

 * use an Azure SQL DB in third normal form
 * have a SQL script that can set up the database from scratch
 * don't use public fields
-* define and use at least one interface
+* define and use at least one interface - DONE
 * best practices: separation of concerns, OOP principles, SOLID, REST, HTTP
 * XML documentation